Sid-3e7/Planet-of-Fish-Menu/README.md

 1. Download archive from release.

 2. Unzip in folder

-3. Run setup exe
+3. Run exe

 4. Wait until the client inject into a game